 powered by Surfing Waves

-PODCASTS: The WHO internal review showed that world and regional observances can be powerful tools to raise awareness of priority public health issues, and that the overall communications approach of the Secretariat enables the Organization to reach all key target audiences and constituencies with evidence-based public health messages.
+PODCASTS: WHO is calling for a worldwide reinvigoration of efforts to ensure access to high quality care for women and babies.
+Women everywhere need access to health providers who listen to their concerns and meet their needs, so that they can plan their lives and protect their health.
+The WHO internal review showed that world and regional observances can be powerful tools to raise awareness of priority public health issues, and that the overall communications approach of the Secretariat enables the Organization to reach all key target audiences and constituencies with evidence-based public health messages.
 Listen to the audio-podcasts!

 ACTIONS FOR GOVERNMENTS